jae-s-bang/jae-s-bang.github.io/_teaching/2025-fall-calp2.md

 ---
 title: "Calculus Practice 2 (F31.105L016)"
 collection: teaching
-type: "Teaching Assistant; Instructor for the full section (delivered all lectures)"
+type: "Teaching Assistant; Instructor for my section (delivered all lectures)"
 permalink: /teaching/2025-autumn-calculus-practice-2/
 venue: "Seoul National University"
 date: 2025-09-01
 location: "Seoul, South Korea"
 ---

 Teaching Assistant for Calculus Practice 2 at Seoul National University (Autumn 2025).
-I was the instructor for the full section and delivered all lectures for my section.
+I was the instructor for my section and delivered all lectures for my section.

 - Delivered all lectures for the section, covering multivariable calculus and related topics.
 - Prepared lesson materials and problem sets aligned with the course syllabus.